-Thailand´s capital Bangkok is obviously one of the best tourist attractions in both Asia and all over the world.
+Thailand’s capital Bangkok is obviously one of the best tourist attractions in both Asia and all over the world.
 When coming to Bangkok, you not only have a chance to go shopping with the amazingly cheap price but also visit a system of churches and temples with unique architectures.
 There are also so many restaurants and street vendors selling food from Thai, India, and Chinese that it can sometimes be difficult to spot the really good ones.
 If you are finding where to eat in Bangkok?
-Let’s explore top 10 best places to eat in Bangkok with Living Nomads below.
+Let’s explore top 10 best places to eat in Bangkok including best place to eat street food in Bangkok and best street food in Bangkok with Living Nomads below.

 - Yaowarat Chinatown — One of the best food sanctuaries in Bangkok

 - What to eat in Bangkok? — 12+ top, must try & best street food in Bangkok

 - Kid Mai Death Cafe — Experience the feeling of death at this Bangkok coffee shop